Jump toUpdate content

 Create an Object Storage bucket to store your pictures in.
 Click on Object Storage in the side-menu, then Create a Bucket:

 Name your bucket and chose a region in which your data will be stored:

 Click on Create a bucket to complete the bucket-creation process.

 IoT Routes allow your IoT Hub to forward messages to non-MQTT destinations.
-In this project, we will use the Object Storage Route, which will enable us to communicate with the bucket created in the previous step.
+In this project, we use the Object Storage Route, which enables us to communicate with the bucket created in the previous step.